raspberrypilearning/cd-advanced-html-css-sushi/en/step_4.md

 ![Image and text with styling to create a small card effect](images/cardStyled.png)

-Let's turn the whole thing into a link so people can click to see more information.
+Let's turn the whole preview card into a link so people can click to see more information.

 + Place the whole `article` element inside a link element.
 Make sure the closing `</a>` tag is after the closing `</article>` tag!
 Feel free to change the link **URL** to whatever you want to link to.
-That could be another page on your website or it could be another website entirely.
+That could be another page on your website, or it could be another website entirely.

 ```html
     <a href="attractions.html#scFota">